 Google Analytics will tell you a lot about how users are interacting with your site, but it doesn’t tell you how search engines interact with your site.

-Google Search Console (a close cousin of Google Analytics) is a great tool to provide deeper insight on keyword performance and search engine visibility that can help you tell if your SEO is successful or not.
+Google Search Console (a close cousin of Google Analytics) is a great tool to provide deeper insight into keyword performance and search engine visibility that can help you tell if your SEO marketing is successful or not.
 And it’s free, so again, there’s very little reason not to use it.

 When it comes to measuring website performance, I hear a lot of questions like this: “I’m getting 2,000 website visitors per month.
 Is that good?”

 The problem is what is considered ‘good’ website traffic or a ‘good’ conversion rate varies widely by business and by industry.
 So how do you establish a good benchmark for your business?

 Because every industry, every business, and every research study is a little different, general statistics are probably the least accurate benchmark for your analytics.
 If you don’t have any other frame of reference, they can be a starting point, but be careful not to get too hung up on generalized numbers.

 Here are a few general guidelines to you help benchmark your website performance:

 An alternative method for deciding if your website is “good” or not is to compare your current performance against past performance.
 If your website traffic increased by 200% year over year, that’s a strong indication that something you’re doing is working.